-The Financial Aid Office strongly encourages you to borrow the Federal Direct Stafford Loan first and then consider the HES Payment Plan and/or the PLUS Loan before applying for a student alternative loan.
-The interest rate and repayment terms are often more favorable that those of alternative, also known as private loans.
+The Financial Aid Office strongly encourages you to borrow the Federal Direct Stafford Loan first and then consider the HES Payment Plan and/or the Federal Direct PLUS Loan before applying for a student alternative loan.
+The interest rate and repayment terms may be more favorable than those of alternative loans, also known as private loans.

 How do I select a student alternative loan?

-LVC has partnered with ELM Select to provide you with a student alternative loan comparison tool.
-The loan products included on this site are recommended by LVC; however, please be aware that you are free to conduct your own research and comparison of alternative loan products and select any lender of your choice.
+Please be aware that you are not required to borrow from any of the lenders on our list.
+You are free to conduct your own research and comparison of alternative loan products and select any lender of your choice.

-Below is a list of lenders included on LVC's customized ELM Select website and information each lender is required to share with potential student borrowers.
+Below is a list of lenders included on LVC's customized ELM Select website along with information each lender is required to share with potential student borrowers.
 To compare loans among these lenders, please visit LVC's ELM Select webpage.